Tavily-Style Search API — Free to Self-Host (2026)

 Recommended evaluation flow

 - Read the compatibility matrix above.
-Confirm none of the gaps are deal-breakers (no
+Confirm none of the gaps are deal-breakers (no domain filters, no batch extract, no

 docker compose up.
 Hit/v1/searchwith curl.
 Make sure the response shape works for your code. - Drop in the migration adapter.
 Swap